 “Guest satisfaction is the cornerstone of success in the hospitality industry.
 Addressing and resolving complaints is not only a means to retain current guests, but it also serves as a means of attracting new business.” – Cornell University Hospitality Expert, Professor Chris Anderson.

-Here are our 6 steps for handling guest complaints:
+6 steps for handling guest complaints:

 The first and most important step in dealing with guest complaints is to listen.
 Guests want to feel heard and understood, and actively listening to their complaints is the best way to show that you care.
 Give the guest your full attention and make sure you understand their concerns before responding.